George Ponsonby (Junior Lord of the Treasury): Early life

 He was the fourth of five sons and one daughter born to William Brabazon Ponsonby by his wife, Hon.
 Louisa Molesworth.
 Among his siblings were the diplomat John Ponsonby, 1st Viscount Ponsonby, Hon.
-Sir William Ponsonby, a major-general in the army was killed at the Battle of Waterloo, Richard Ponsonby, who became Bishop of Killaloe and Kilfenora, Derry, and Derry and Raphoe, and Mary Ponsonby, who married the Prime Minister, Charles Grey, 2nd Earl Grey.
+Sir William Ponsonby, a major-general in the army who was killed at the Battle of Waterloo, Richard Ponsonby, who became Bishop of Killaloe and Kilfenora, Derry, and Derry and Raphoe, and Mary Ponsonby, who married the Prime Minister, Charles Grey, 2nd Earl Grey.

-His mother was the fourth daughter of Richard Molesworth, 3rd Viscount Molesworth and the former Mary Jenney Ussher (daughter of the Rev. William Ussher, Archdeacon of Clonfert).
+His mother was the fourth daughter of Richard Molesworth, 3rd Viscount Molesworth, and the former Mary Jenney Ussher (daughter of the Rev. William Ussher, Archdeacon of Clonfert).
 His paternal grandparents were the Hon.
 John Ponsonby, the Speaker of the Irish House of Commons (and second son of Brabazon Ponsonby, 1st Earl of Bessborough) and the former Lady Elizabeth Cavendish (a daughter of William Cavendish, 3rd Duke of Devonshire).
 His aunt, Frances Ponsonby, was the wife of Cornelius O'Callaghan, 1st Baron Lismore.

 Ponsonby graduated from Trinity College Dublin on 7 March 1791 at age 18.

 Career

 Ponsonby was a member of Lincoln's Inn in 1794, and was called in 1797.

 He represented Lismore in the Irish House of Commons between 1796 and 1798.
-He was then elected as a Member of Parliament at a by-election for Kilkenny County in 1806 on his father, previously the sitting member, being elevated to the peerage as 1st Baron Ponsonby of Imokilly, but a general election quickly followed when he was replaced in this seat by his younger brother Hon.
+He was then elected as a Member of Parliament at a by-election for County Kilkenny in 1806 on his father, previously the sitting member, being elevated to the peerage as 1st Baron Ponsonby of Imokilly, but a general election quickly followed when he was replaced in this seat by his younger brother, the Hon.
 Frederick Ponsonby.

-Ponsonby subsequently succeeded his cousin, Henry Boyle, Viscount Boyle, and served as for Cork County from 1806 to 1812; for Youghal in County Cork from 1826 to 1832.
+Ponsonby subsequently succeeded his cousin, Henry Boyle, Viscount Boyle, and served as for County Cork from 1806 to 1812; for Youghal in County Cork from 1826 to 1832.